kiranukamath/myblogsite/content/blog/object-oriented-programming-in-python-part1.md

 object-oriented programming allows you to create large, modular programs that can easily expand over time.

 object-oriented programs hide the implementation from the end-user.
-When you train a machine learning algorithm with Scikit-learn, you don't have to know anything about how the algorithms works or how they were coded.
+When you train a machine learning algorithm with Scikit-learn, you don't have to know anything about how the algorithms work or how they were coded.
 You can focus directly on the modeling.
 If the implementation changes, you as a user of the package might not ever find out.

+A Python package does not need to use object-oriented programming.
+You could simply have a Python module with a set of functions.
+However, most if not all of the popular Python packages take advantage of object-oriented programming because:

+1. Object-oriented programs are relatively easy to expand especially because of inheritance
+2. Object-oriented programs obscure functionality from the user.

 Objects are defined by attributes and methods.